Oily water separator (marine): Design and operation

 An OCM takes a trickle sample from the OWS overboard discharge line and shines a light through the sample to an optical sensor.
-Since small oil droplets will diffract and diffuse light, a change in signal at the sensor will indicate the presence of oil.
+Since small oil droplets will diffract and diffuse light, and a change in signal at the sensor will indicate the presence of oil.
 At a certain signal setting that is roughly equivalent to 15 ppm, the sensor will conclude that there is too much oil going through the discharge line.
 This calibration generally takes place in a lab, but can be tested by use of a three-sample liquid aboard the vessel.
 If the OCM ends up sampling a certain amount of heavy oil, the OCM will be fouled and it will need to be flushed or cleaned.

 The cleaning can be done by running fresh water through the OCM via a permanent connection or can be performed by opening the OCM sample area and scrubbing the sample area with a bottle brush.

 The water removed by the OWS flows to oil collecting spaces.
 There can be two stages.
 The first-stage filter removes physical impurities present and promotes some fine separation.
 The second-stage filter uses coalescer inserts to achieve the final de-oiling.
 Coalescence is the breakdown of surface tension between oil droplets in an oil/water mixture which causes them to join and increase in size.
 The oil from the collecting spaces is drained away automatically or manually.
 In most modern ships, the oil from collecting spaces is drained away automatically.